nubart/blog-en/_posts/2017-08-03-how-to-write-script-audio-guide-museum.md

 ![Nubart Audio Guide for 'The Thinking Machine: Ramon Llull and the Ars Combinatoria' (CCCB, Barcelona) enriched with comments by Amador Vega]({{site.baseurl}}/images/posts/audioguide-llull-cccb.jpg){: .center-image }

 In the case of temporary exhibitions, time is short and it is not always possible to generate content beyond the posters for the exposition.
 Especially in that case, a significant added value for the audience of your audio guide can be direct testimonials, which are easy and quick to obtain.
-If there is absolutely no other option, you can even record them on the phone: autenticity will beat
+If there is absolutely no other option, you can even record them on the phone: the authenticity of having the original voice will beat unperfect recording quality.

 ## Remember: you are writing for listeners, not for readers!